MisterTooh/TypeScript/README.md

    1. Type annotation is in a specific order of our choice and cannot be changed outside of the decleration (Not very useful).
    2. Very similar to an array: Array like structure where each element represents some property of a record.
-   3. ***Objects are preferrable to Tuples*** (See last declaration in `tuple.ts`)
+   3. **_Objects are preferrable to Tuples_** (See last declaration in `tuple.ts`)

-7. Interfaces (See interfaces.ts)
+7. Interfaces (See interfaces.ts): Interfaces are structural, anything that has the properties is compliant with the interface.

    1. Creates a new type, describing the property names and value types of an object.

    2. Whenever creating an `interface` we `Capitalise` the first letter

       - Eg; `interface Vehicle`.

    3. Using an interface we can save so many lines of code and reduce code repetition.

       - Interface ensures that all type properties align with types.
       - Objects that wish to be called using interface Annotation, must.
         - follow type decalred in interface.

+   4. Properties of an interface dictate the types required by an object to be used in a function etc;

+      - Optional Properties can be included by adding a `?` to the variable name `age?: number;`.
+      - Interfaces can also describe a function type.

-   4. Basic Syntax of Interfaces:
+   5. Basic Syntax of Interfaces (See `interfaces.ts` ):

       1. TypeScript will only check minimum requirements (variables) to Qualify as a type.
 If a minimum of 1 exists, then it qualifies.
+IE: Satisfying a Function type requirement by an interface definition, only requires 1 Type annotation to be correct and so will ignore other properties in the Object.

+      2. Different Objects can all satisfy an interface's type annotation requirements if they have the same required property, even if the objects are completely different from each other. (eg; Cars and Drinks; See `interfaces.ts` Line `#104`).

+   6. Majortively Work with functions that are type annotated as interfaces so we can control Type Annotation more.
+To support code reuseable strategy.

+      1. Now we can make Objects and/or Classes that can decide to implement the interface.

+8. Classes:

+   1. Class is a blueprint to create an object with some fields (Values) and methods (Functions) to represent a thing.

+      - Traditionally name all Classes with a Capital Letter.
+      - Name instances with the same word but lowercase.

+   2. Classes can be explicitly marked as implementing an interface.
+Any missing properties will then cause an error at compile-time.

+   3. How classes work with Methods (See `/classes/classes.ts`):

+      - A class will have methods declared in them, which are similar to functions that perform tasks.

+   4. Inheritence:

+      - A class can inherit methods from an already declared class.
+      - An inherited class can override the methods declared in a parent class that will only affect the methods within the inherited class.

+   5. Modifiers:

+      - Members are public by default
+      - A keyword that can be placed on different methods and/or properties within a class.
+      - There are 3 Types, Public, Private, and Protected.
+      - Modifiers control access on the use of a Classes members:

+        - Public: A Member can be called anywhere at anytime.
+        - Private: Can only be called by other methods within the class.
+        - Protected: Can be called by other methods within the class and/or by other methods in child/inherited classes.

+      - If a Method is marked private, compiler will give a warning and not compile.

+   6. Fields: (adding properties to a class)

+      - You can initialise a property OR a constructor.
+There is no need to do both.
+      - Modifiers apply to variables just as they do to methods.

+        - Public: Accessed anywhere.
+        - Protected/Private: Can no longer be accessed outside the class.

+      - How fields work with Inheritence:

+        - When calling the constructor in a child class we're required to call the constructor method of the parent class as well. (see line `#49` & line `#72` in `classes.ts`)
+        - We can call `super();` in the child class which is a reference to the parent constructor method which allows us to add a new type parameter.

+   ## Interfaces and Classes allow us to re-use code.